NVJ9SINGHNAVJOT/media-docker/README.md

   _**.env.example** file contains example values for all the environment variables._

   Ensure that you set the required variables for each application.
+- When configuring the workers value in **.env.consumer** and **.env.failed**, ensure that the total number of workers does not exceed the number of partitions for each topic.
+Exceeding the partition count will result in idle workers.
+Additionally, if you're running multiple instances of Docker container services, the combined total number of workers for a given topic across all instances should also not exceed the partition count for that topic.

 - Project can be run on local machine by Docker or by installing dependencies locally.
 - **Using Docker:** **_Recommended for Production_**